askharley/react-clean-redux-workshop/README.md

 ​
 ​
 ## 🚀 How To Use This Workshop
 - The slides can be found in PDF form.
 The slides outline what state management is, why we need it and how Redux ties into it.
-We go through the vanilla approach to Redux and how we can make use of other libraries to improve out development experience and write better, cleaner and more maintainabl code.
+We go through the vanilla approach to Redux and how we can make use of other libraries to improve out development experience and write better, cleaner and more maintainable code.